quasarstream/PHP-FFmpeg-video-streaming/README.md

 Visit **[this page](https://video.aminyazdanpanah.com/start/clouds?r=open)** to see some examples of opening a file from **[Amazon S3](https://aws.amazon.com/s3)**, **[Google Cloud Storage](https://console.cloud.google.com/storage)**, **[Microsoft Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)**, and a custom cloud.

 #### 3. Capture Webcam or Screen (Live Streaming)
-You can pass a name of the supported, connected capture device(i.e. name of webcam, camera, screen and etc) to the `capture` method to stream a live media over network.
+You can pass the name of a supported, connected capture device(i.e. the name of a webcam, camera, screen and etc) to the `capture` method to stream a live media over network.

  ``` php
  $capture = $ffmpeg->capture("CAMERA NAME OR SCREEN NAME");